in-toto/attestation/spec/v1.0-draft/digest_set.md

 > Two DigestSets SHOULD be considered matching if ANY acceptable field
 > matches.
 >
-> New algorithms must document how the value is encoded.
-E.g. base64,
+> New algorithms MUST document how the value is encoded, e.g. URL-safe base64,
 > lowercase hex, etc...

 ## Examples